• Overview

 0. Prerequisite

-• Make sure you have installed the R environment and Yano package before proceeding with the testing.
+• Make sure you have installed the R environment and the latest version of the Yano package (>= 1.2) before proceeding.

 1. Perform cell clustering with Seurat